Gh0st447/Draft-DM-CW-Script/README.md

 -- Specifies the maximum number of rounds /rounds [num]<br>
 -- Set the current round number /now [num]<br>
 -- Rests everything /reset

+# If You Need More Help
+Contact me on Discord: gst1